googleapis/cloud-trace-nodejs/README.md

 1. Your application will need to be using Node.js version 4.0 or greater.
 1. You will need a project in the [Google Developers Console][cloud-console].
 Your application can run anywhere, but the trace data is associated with a particular project.
 1. [Enable the Trace API](https://console.cloud.google.com/flows/enableapi?apiid=cloudtrace) for your project.
+1. At this point, code using untranspiled async/await is not supported by this module.
+See [this section](#how-does-automatic-tracing-work).

 ## Installation